Pomax/react-onclickoutside/README.md

 ```

-Note that if you try to wrap a React component class while specifying a custom handler and the component does not implement it, the HOC will throw an error at run-time.
+Note that if you try to wrap a React component with a custom handler that the component does not implement, the HOC will throw an error at run-time.

 ## Regulate which events to listen for